jsalignon/cactus/docs/1_Intro/Quick_start.md

 nextflow run jsalignon/cactus/scripts/download/download.nf -r main -latest --test_datasets --references -profile singularity --species worm
 ```

+This command should download the references and downloading tools in the directories specified by the corresponding parameters, and it should download 3 folders: parameters, design and data, in the current folder for the chosen test dataset.

 >**_Note_:** Test datasets are also available for the species fly, human and mouse.
 They can be tested by changing the *--species* argument.
+>**_Note_:** On some platforms, Nextflow should be called with a './' before (i.e., *./nextflow run...*).

 Running Cactus (and downloading containers):
 ```